danielabel/what-ifs/README.md

 needed to help manage business risk.

 ## Why?
-Many projects have a good grip on the functional requirements - the view of the likely user needs are shared across a cross disciplined group which collaborates to discover and build a service.
+Many projects have a good grip on the functional requirements.
+These user needs are shared across a cross disciplined group which can then collaborate to discover and build a service.

-However the Cross (or Non) Functional Requirements - the requirements that support the user needs at scale - often get forgotten, ignored or not valued.
+The Cross (or Non) Functional Requirements - the requirements that support the user needs at scale - often get forgotten, ignored or not valued.

-I feel that, like the functional requirements, the Cross Functional Requirements should be understood and owned by a wide group, so I started making less statements and asking different, less technical focused, questions so we can all prioritise and plan together.
+Like the functional requirements, the Cross Functional Requirements should be understood and owned by a wide group.

+I've started making less statements and asking different, less technical focused, questions so we can all prioritise and plan together.

 ## How?
 ### questions (to start conversations)